 “Although I wanted faith myself, I furnished him with money, and other aids to carry it into execution,“ Washington later wrote of the Turtle.
 “I then thought, and still think, that it was an effort of genius; but that a combination of too many things were requisite, to expect much success from the enterprise against an enemy, who are always upon guard.”

-Though Bushnell tried to keep the device secret, his plans were well known around Lyme and Saybrook.
+Though Bushnell tried to keep the device secret, the people of Lyme and Saybrook knew of them.

-Loyalist sympathizers informed the British Navy that development of the Turtle was underway, though they had few specifics as to Bushnell’s progress.
+Loyalist sympathizers informed the British Navy about the development of the Turtle, though they had few specifics as to Bushnell’s progress.

 By the time the Turtle was operational, 1775 had turned into 1776.
 The British Navy had been expelled from Boston and sailed to New York Harbor, where it moored in the North River.
 Bushnell changed his target to New York.

-As Lee cranked his way through the waters of New York Harbor, he was in control of a craft that was ingenious in many ways.
-Just seven feet long and six feet high, the sub was constructed of hollowed out oak banded together with steel.
+As Lee cranked his way through the waters of New York Harbor, he controlled an ingenious craft.
+Just seven feet long and six feet high, the submarine consisted of hollowed-out oak banded together with steel.
 It was sealed with cork and pitch, and topped with a brass cap fitted with an air exchange so fresh air could be drawn inside while the submarine was near the surface.

-The brass cap – a precursor to the modern conning tower -- was fitted with glass portals so the pilot could watch where he was going while he was on the surface.
-Once submerged, the pilot would use a barometer to determine his depth, a lead sounder attached to a cord to sense the sea bottom and a compass illuminated by foxfire, the glow produced in certain decaying fungus.
+The brass cap – a precursor to the modern conning tower — had glass portals so the pilot could watch where he was going while on the surface.
+Once submerged, the pilot would use a barometer to determine his depth and a lead sounder attached to a cord to sense the sea bottom.
+He also used a compass illuminated by foxfire, produced in certain decaying fungus.
 With a pump to draw in and expel ballast water, the craft could raise and lower itself to whatever depth the pilot chose.

 The weaponry was no less complex.
-It carried three bombs, each with a timing mechanism developed by Bushnell and his colleagues.
+The Turtle carried three bombs, each with a timing mechanism developed by Bushnell and his colleagues.
 One was set to go off six hours after being armed, one eight hours after arming and the third 12 hours.
 The sub was outfitted with a screw that was to be augured into the side of the target vessel.
-The explosives, which were carried on the outside of the submarine, could be detached from the sub and attached to the vessel by hanging them on the screw.
-The action of detaching them from the sub would initiate the timers.
+The explosives, carried on the outside of the submarine, could be detached from the sub and attached to the vessel by hanging them on the screw.
+The action of detaching them from the submarine would initiate the timers.

 Benjamin Franklin, who consulted on the project, concluded that the explosives contained three times as much powder as needed to destroy the largest ship afloat.

-Using a system of oars rigged to the top of the submarine and the treadle-powered prop, the submarine was capable of making 3 knots.
+Using a system of oars rigged to the top of the submarine and the treadle-powered prop, the submarine could reach three knots.
 Armed and ready, Lee had propelled himself next to the unsuspecting Eagle.